 Women are less likely to ask for a pay raise

-Women not asking for pay raises can lead to a huge financial equality gender gap.
 There are a lot of reasons that can make women less likely to ask for pay raise.
 Women are often called 'unqualified' for the position by their male counterparts.

 On social occasions and in organizations, men in high positions often display misogynistic attitudes and behaviors toward their female partners.